 Credits 35 (min.)

-Arizona General Education Curriculum--Arts (AGEC-A).....
+Arizona General Education Curriculum--Arts (AGEC-A)......
 The AGEC-A requires a minimum of 35 credits (32 if FYC is met by single transfer course), however, the AGEC credit count within the total credits for a degree may be lower if courses are also applied toward Required Courses or Restricted Electives and the credits are counted in those areas.
 Credits count once toward the total for the degree.
 Therefore, the AGEC-A may be met with fewer than 35 credits (fewer than 32 if FYC is met by single transfer course) within an associate degree provided that all requirements listed below are completed.

-A. Core Areas: Some courses may be met by Required Courses or Restricted Electives.
-Some of these courses also have Awareness Areas designations and can be used to satisfy [C], [G] and/or [H] requirement(s) as well as their respective Core Area, Required Course(s) or Restricted Elective(s).
+Courses applied to meet AGEC-A requirements vary by emphasis.
+Refer to the Program (Degree) Search at curriculum.maricopa.edu for specific course requirements.
+Some courses may be met by Required Courses or Restricted Electives.
+Some of these courses also have Awareness Areas designations and can be used to satisfy [C], [G] and/or [H] requirement(s) as well as other AGEC requirements, Required Course(s) or Restricted Elective(s).
 AGEC designations are subject to change.
-Courses may meet more than one requirement but are only counted once toward the total credits for the degree.
-See AGEC matrix for each course's value(s) in the semester it is taken.
-1. First-Year Composition [FYC].....
-6 ENG101 OR ENG107.....
-(3)AND ENG102 OR ENG108....
-(3)2.
-Literacy and Critical Inquiry [L].....
-3. Mathematical Applications [MA].....
-3-6 Requires a course in college mathematics (MAT140, MAT141, MAT142, MAT145, MAT146) or college algebra (MAT150, MAT151, MAT152, MAT155, MAT156) or pre calculus (MAT187) or higher [MA]-approved general education course.
-Computer/Statistics/Quantitative Applications [CS].....
-Humanities, Arts and Design [HU]....
+Courses may meet more than one requirement but are only counted once toward the total credits for the degree.See AGEC matrix for each course's value(s) in the semester it is taken.

+(B) ie semester it is taken.

+А. First-Year Composition [FYC] 6

+ENG101 OR ENG107 (3)

+AND ENG102 OR ENG108 (3)

+В. Literacy and Critical Inquiry [L] 3

+C. 3-6

+Requires a course in college mathematics (MAT140, MAT141, MAT142,

+MAT145, MAT146) or college algebra (MAT150, MAT151, MAT152,

+MAT155, MAT156) or pre calculus (MAT187) or higher [MA]-approved

+general education course.

+D. • 3

+E. Humanities, Arts and Design [HU] 6

 Students are encouraged to choose course work from more than one discipline.
-Social-Behavioral Sciences [SB].....
-6 Students are encouraged to choose course work from more than one discipline.
-7. Natural Sciences [SQ/SG].....
-The lecture courses selected for Natural Sciences must include or be accompanied by the corresponding laboratory courses for a total of four credits each.
-Credits for lecture and lab components may be combined or each may carry separate credit.
-At least four credits must be designated as SO-Science Quantitative.
-Eight credits of SG-Science General will not satisfy this requirement.
-B. Awareness Areas....
-0-6 Some courses may be used to satisfy both a Core Area and one or more Awareness Area(s).
+U

+F. Social-Behavioral Sciences [SB] 6

+Students are encouraged to choose course work from more than one discipline.
+U

+G. Natural Sciences [SQ/SG] 8

+The lecture courses selected for Natural Sciences must include or be 0

+accompanied by the corresponding laboratory courses for a total of four credits

+each.
+Credits for lecture and lab components may be combined or each may

+carry separate credit.
+At least four credits must be designated as SQ-Science

+Quantitative.
+Eight credits of SG-Science General will not satisfy this

+requirement.

+Н. 1 0-6

+Coi urses may be used to satisfy other AGEC requirements and one or more Awareness 0-0

+a(s).
 (See AGEC matrix for current course values.)

+1. (0-3

-1. Cultural Diversity in the United States [C]......(0-3) 2.
-Global Awareness [G] OR Historical Awareness [H].....
+2. Global Awareness [G] OR Historical Awareness [H] ·

+2. (0-3

-^{}FYC may be met with fewer than 6 credits if student has transfer credit from ASU, NAU or UAZ for a single course that meets FYC in full.
+FYC may be met with fewer than 6 credits if student has transfer credit from ASU, NAU or UAZ for a single course that meets FYC in full.